spencer-owens/catch-a-case/docs/checklists/phase-5-attachments-and-feedback.md

 ## Test Cases
 - Happy path: Client uploads an attachment, agent sees it in the case detail; client leaves feedback upon closure, agent can view rating
-- Error/edge case: Attempting to upload or delete an attachment in a case that the user doesn't own is blocked by RLS
+- Error/edge case: Attempting to upload or delete an attachment in a case that the user doesn’t own is blocked by RLS
 - Validation test: Confirm file references in the DB match actual storage in Supabase